gordonjgz/econ_phd_consulting_job_market/README.md

 | **Meta (Facebook)** | 15–20 | 10–15 | <5 | 5–8 | 8–10 | Stanford, Berkeley, Harvard |
 | **Uber** | 8–12 | 5–8 | 3–5 | 3–5 | 5–8 | UChicago, Stanford, Duke, Columbia |

+---

-## Econ Consulting PhD-level Interview Tips
+## Interview Tips
-The interviews for econ consulting are quite uniform and are very similar to the style of academia interviews.
-This means the marginal cost for preparing an interview for each firm is quite low.
+Interviews for economic consulting are fairly uniform across firms and share similarities with academic fly-outs, meaning the marginal cost of preparing for additional firms is low.

-Interview tips TLDR: it is recommended to pick a specific lane for yourself instead of trying to be a jack of all trades.
-Be truthful about what your research interests are, even when the research itself might have nothing to do with the cases they have been working on.
-Many econ consultants are buried under their work and love to talk about something unrelated to their cases.

-If you prefer a longer version, I detailed the interview tips in [Econ Consulting Interview Tips](https://github.com/gordonjgz/econ_phd_consulting_job_market/blob/main/Econ_Consulting_Interview.md).

-## Firm Comparisons
+**TL;DR:**
+* **Pick a Lane:** Avoid trying to be a "jack of all trades."
+* **Be Authentic:** Be truthful about your research interests, even if they don't align with the firm's cases.
+Consultants are often "case-fatigued" and enjoy discussing novel, unrelated economic topics during the job talk.
+* **Know the Industry:** Demonstrate that you understand what the job actually entails (supporting experts, data work, report writing) vs. what you *think* it entails (pure academic research).

+For a deep dive, see my detailed guide: [**Econ Consulting Interview Tips**](https://github.com/gordonjgz/econ_phd_consulting_job_market/blob/main/Econ_Consulting_Interview.md).